Glenleigh Estate: The Ewan family and the construction of 'Glenleigh'

 Despite his generosity, the local community did not warm to him - there was no local announcement of his death in August 1903 and very few local residents attended - in sharp contrast to the 200 Sydney merchants and bankers.
 It was left to Marion, who lived a further 11 years, to endear the community through her charity work and support of the Presbyterian Church.
 She died in July 1914.

 Mariette (2003:52) believes that Ewan was a financially shrewd man, hard working and loyal to his family.
 To him, wealth enabled him to "indulgence in quieter pursuits, including his family, his involvement in his agricultural interests and the running of his convalescent home for sick servants.
 Yet, despite his acts of benevolence, his apparent parsimony and reticence did not endear him to the people of Penrith who saw him as a hard-headed Scottish merchant whose main interests lay in the commercial life of Sydney rather than at home in Penrith - a reputation that lives on today, immortalised in the bricks and mortar of Glenleigh."

 'Glenleigh' was sold in 1917 to Messrs Morris and Ransley, who let it to an ostrich farmer.
 The house continued as a gentleman's residence until 1933, when it was purchased to Charles Smith.
 Smith leased the property to a church mission, who used it to house Aboriginal girls.
 In 1940 Dr Charles Monticone, an eccentric Italian, bought the house.
 Shirley Hazzard immortalised him as Dr Montyfiore in her novel "The Transit of Venus".
 Hazzard's evacuation, as a schoolgirl, from Sydney for fear of Japanese invasion in 1941 to "Glenleigh" by Monticone formed the basis of Dr Montyfiore.
 Monticone lived as a recluse, except for his French housekeeper, until 1979.

 The estate was put up for auction by Raine & Horne in 1984, with 34.9 ha of grounds with access to the Nepean River and a private boat ramp.
 The present owners purchased the house in 1984 and are in the process of reinstating the interior and renovating the building more generally.

-Painter William Whittlam was responsible for the three-year project of helping restore Glenleigh's interior paint finishes by scraping away unsympathetic fluoro orange paint a previous owner had applied to engraved brass fire surrounds, removing cream distemper from walls once covered in stencilled butterflies and swirling floral patterns.
+Painter William Whittlam was responsible for the three-year project of helping restore Glenleigh's interior paint finishes by scraping away orange paint a previous owner had applied to engraved brass fire surrounds, removing cream distemper from walls once covered in stencilled butterflies and swirling floral patterns.
 Then owner and entrepreneur Fred Grotto had interests in suburban wedding reception centres, food outlet, nursery, manufacturing and photo laboratories.
-The ceilings fortunately were relatively untouched and may be unique in Australia.
-In the music room Mozart, Haydn and Mendelssohn gaze down from garlanded and gold-leafed frames; in the library Shakespeare, Milton, Scott and Burns hint at Ewan's literary tastes in the 1890s.
-The dining room is perhaps the most remarkable - dark green, gilt with cameos of potential ingredients in the form of painted leaping hares, stags at bay, freshly hooked fish and a brace of partridges.
+The ceilings were relatively untouched and may be unique in Australia.
+In the music room, paintings of Mozart, Haydn and Mendelssohn are seen; in the library Shakespeare, Milton, Scott and Burns hint at Ewan's literary tastes in the 1890s.